 During these difficult days of fear and explosions -- in Boston and West, Texas and where next? -- I have turned to my copy of View with a Grain of Sand (Harcourt Brace, 1993) by Polish Nobelist Wislawa Szymborska (1923-2012) to find "The Terrorist, He's Watching."
-Translated by Stanislaw Baranczak and Clare Cavanaugh, this moving poem of numbers and tension also appears in Szymborska's 1976 collection, A Large Number.
+Translated by Stanislaw Baranczak and Clare Cavanagh, this moving poem of numbers and tension also appears in Szymborska's 1976 collection, A Large Number.

 The Terrorist, He’s Watching by Wislawa Szymborska